How Artificial Intelligence (AI) is Transforming Cybersecurity

 Applications of Artificial Intelligence in Cybersecurity

 1. Adaptive Honeypots and Deception Technology: Artificial intelligence enhances honeypots by making them dynamic and adaptive.
-They change their responses based on interaction with attackers, creating confusing signals that help observe and learn from cyberattacks without triggering alarms.
+They adjust their actions based on how attackers behave.
+This creates confusing signals that help study the attack without setting off real alarms.

-- Behavioural Analysis: AI tools can constantly watch user and system activity and notice small changes in behaviour to detect possible threats from insiders or security breaches.
+3. Behavioural Analysis: AI tools can constantly watch user and system activity and notice small changes in behaviour to detect possible threats caused by insiders or unauthorized access to systems.
+Behavioural analysis is a strong feature of AI in cybersecurity for identifying threats within the organization.

 Benefits of AI-Driven Cybersecurity Solutions

-- Real-Time Threat Detection: AI can detect threats as they are happening, reducing the damage by shortening the time between detection and response.
+1. Real-Time Threat Detection: AI can detect threats as they are happening, which helps reduce the damage by reducing the time between detection and response.

-- Scalability Across Large Networks: AI-driven network security allows monitoring and analysis of complex network environments efficiently, ensuring fast threat detection without affecting performance.
+3. Scalability Across Large Networks: AI-driven network security allows monitoring and analysis of complex network environments efficiently.
+It ensures fast threat detection without affecting the performance.

 Get 100% Hike!